gibbok/notes-graphql/README.md

 Allow to  dynamically change the structure and shape of our queries using variables.

+A directive can be attached to a field or fragment inclusion, and can affect execution of the query in any way the server desires.

 ```
 query Hero($episode: Episode, $withFriends: Boolean!) {